bl0nd/chive/README.md

 alacritty: added "gruvbox"
 ```

-We can see that if we don't specify any targets, the `solarized` and `gruvbox`
+You can see that if we don't specify any targets, the `solarized` and `gruvbox`
 variants are created for all of our targets.

-If we only want to create variants for a particular target, we just add the
+If you only want to create
+variants for a particular target, simply add the target's name to the list
-target's name to the list (note that order does not matter):
+(note that order does not matter, just write them however they pop into your
+head!):

 ```console
 $ chive -v zenburn vim ayu